hdShang/arxiv-daily/docs/cs-LG/2025-05-20/papers/250514733v2-the-energy-cost-of-reasoning-analyzing-energy-usage-in-llms-with-tes.md

 ---
 layout: default
-title: The Energy Cost of Reasoning: Analyzing Energy Usage in LLMs with Test-time Compute
+title: "The Energy Cost of Reasoning: Analyzing Energy Usage in LLMs with Test-time Compute"
 ---

 # The Energy Cost of Reasoning: Analyzing Energy Usage in LLMs with Test-time Compute